Skip to main content

 A licensed electrical contractor is a good idea when interested in updating an existing area or starting a new project.
 There are many people out there – a relative, a friend, or a neighbor – that might want to wire your house or put up a fixture to gain some extra income.
 The thing is, any construction project has hidden complications that only licensed technicians have experience with.
 Why is this?

-Contractors and sub-contractors are required by the state to receive continuing education credits to stay aware of code changes as well as have multiple years of experience to gain some licensures.
+The state requires contractors and sub-contractors to receive continuing education credits to stay aware of code changes as well as have multiple years of experience to gain some licensures.
 If a worker shows up to do work at your location, ask for a card or representation of a license number.
 When they produce a license number, go to the tdlr website and look them up.
 If they say they work for a contractor, be sure to get a name.
 Get references before you hire someone.
-Lots of times, a facebook® page or web page will be available and if they have reviews on Google or elsewhere, read them!
+Many times, a Facebook page or web page will be available and if they have reviews on Google or elsewhere, read them!
 There have been cases where someone misrepresented their work or used a past employer’s license number.
-It is in your best interest to be your own inspector and be your own advocate.
+It is in your best interest to be your inspector and advocate.

 As a consumer, it is good to be aware of these situations and go above and beyond to be educated before a job goes bad.
 Educating yourself is a useful tool in order to safeguard against imposters.
 Have fun with your project, but be wise and safeguard yourself and your interests